lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 - **RDD**:
     - A Resilient Distributed Dataset (RDD) is defined as an immutable distributed collection of elements of your data, partitioned across nodes in your cluster that can be operated in parallel with a low-level API that offers transformations and actions
         - To parse this out, an RDD is the collection of elements of data (rows), and it is typically split up among the different Nodes in a Cluster to provide parallel processing
-        - The Transformations and Actions are apart of the [Logical Operations](#logic-and-operations) we can perform on our data
+        - The Transformations and Actions are apart of the [Logical Operations](#logic-and-operations) you can perform on our data
         - These objets are immutable, and running operations over them produces new RDD's: $f(RDD_1) = RDD_2$
     - A lower-level abstraction for distributed data
     - Logical Operations done via functional programming without higher level SDK's